-By looking at the time calibration curve, i.e. $t{\text{TDC}}$ vs $t{\text{TCAL}}$ (which should be, and usually is, quite linear), a slight deviation could be observed.
+By looking at the time calibration curve, i.e. t{TDC} vs t{TCAL} (which should be, and usually is, quite linear), a slight deviation could be observed.
 This deviation however seems not to be in the part of the range that is used for the physics reconstruction, and could thus not explain the TFW misbehaviour observed.
 The author believes the actual cause to be a walk effect.
-The walk however is a devious beast, and difficult to pin down, as it continually defied our attempts at determining it from experimental data [5].
+The walk however is a devious beast, and difficult to pin down, as it continually defied our attempts at determining it2 from experimental data [5].

-The non-linearity in $t{\text{TDC}}$ vs $t{\text{TCAL}}$ is of interest anyhow.
-The time calibrator itself was checked using another channel (of the ZST detector) that fortunately had data in the same $t{\text{TCAL}}$ range.
-It was well-behaved, leading to the conclusion that the time calibrator module itself was not the cause of the non-linearity in the time calibration curves of the TFW TDCs.
+The non-linearity in t{TDC} vs t{TCAL} is of interest anyhow.
+The time calibrator itself was checked using another channel (of the ZST detector) that fortunately had data in the same t{TCAL} range.
+It was well-behaved, leading to the conclusion that the time calibrator module itself is not to the cause of the non-linearity in the time calibration curves of the TFW TDCs.